Leading the way in the fight against dangerous email threats

 New capabilities of Exchange Online Protection and Advanced Threat Protection

-It takes constant vigilance to protect against external threats without disrupting end user productivity.
-That’s why Microsoft have introduced several new capabilities in Exchange Online Protection and Advanced Threat Protection, which help protect you from unknown external threats while providing admins visibility on targets within their companies and options for mitigating or eliminating attacks.
+It takes constant vigilance to protect against external threats without disrupting end-user productivity.
+That’s why Microsoft has introduced several new capabilities in Exchange Online Protection and Advanced Threat Protection, which help protect you from unknown external threats while providing admins visibility on targets within their companies and options for mitigating or eliminating attacks.

 Dynamic Delivery of Safe Attachments — Last June, Microsoft introduced Advanced Threat Protection Safe Attachments to protect against unknown threats by detecting viruses in email attachments.
 After going through the standard Office 365 protection process of three anti-virus engines and multiple spam filters, an email with a suspicious attachment enters the Safe Attachment sandbox environment, which has a detonation chamber to analyze the attachment and determine whether or not it’s safe—a process that typically takes 5–7 minutes.